Lake Eyre: 2019

-Biota
+2025

+In April 2025 it was predicted that floodwaters from Queensland in late March, combined with local rainfall pre-filling parts of the lake, would result in the lake reaching its deepest levels in 15 years some time around late May to June.
+Upstream river levels have been higher than in previous flood events, with Birdsville reaching 8.75 m on Wednesday 9 April (higher than the 8.15 m in 2019), and Windorah recording flood levels approaching 1974's heights, that being Australia's wettest year on record.
+On 30 May 2025, the floodwaters were said to be the highest seen in Channel Country, and making their way into Kati Thanda.
+However, South Australia has had severe drought since 2024, and locals think that the lake is unlikely to reach the peak reached in 1974.

+Flora and fauna

 Phytoplankton in the lake includes Nodularia spumigena and a number of species of Dunaliella.

+When recently flooded, the lake is almost fresh, and native freshwater fish, including bony bream (Nematolosa erebi), the Lake Eyre Basin sub-species of golden perch (Macquaria ambigua) and various small hardyhead species (Craterocephalus spp.) can survive in it.
+Macroinvertebrates and other crustaceans, form in the river systems and are brought down with the floodwaters.

 Birds

+The lake is one of the most important sites for waterbirds in Australia.
 Birds such as pelicans and banded stilts are drawn to a filled lake from southern coastal regions of Australia, and from as far afield as Papua New Guinea.
-During the 1989–1990 flood, it was estimated that 200,000 pelicans, 80% of Australia's total population, came to feed & roost at Lake Eyre.
+During the 1989–1990 flood, it was estimated that 200,000 pelicans, 80% of Australia's total population, came to feed and roost at Lake Eyre.
 Scientists are presently unable to determine how such birds appear able to detect the filling of the lake, even when hundreds or thousands of kilometres away from the basin.

 Protected area status

 Statutory

-The extent of the lake is covered by two protected areas declared by the Government of South Australia - the Kati Thanda-Lake Eyre National Park and the Elliot Price Conservation Park.
+The extent of the lake is covered by two protected areas declared by the Government of South Australia: the Kati Thanda–Lake Eyre National Park and the Elliot Price Conservation Park.

 Non-statutory

 Wetlands

 Lake Eyre is on the list of wetlands of national importance known as A Directory of Important Wetlands in Australia.